The Agave Guide

 • Environmental Notes: Grows in forested foothills and mid-elevation ranges (1,200–1,800 meters), often among oak and pine.

-💡 MAD Tip: In Guerrero, Papalote is known as maguey de monte — the mountain maguey.
+In Guerrero, Papalote is known as maguey de monte — the mountain maguey.
 Its mezcal carries whispers of pine resin, forest soil, and the humid winds that move through the Sierra Madre del Sur.